Bavhead/SearchEngine/README.md

 Then, enter your query into the terminal and hit enter A list of the top 5 results will be presented along with the time it took to run the query.
-Enter " :quit: " to exit the program.
+Enter `:quit:` to exit the program.